-The restaurant was staffed by only two weary servers, scrambling to meet the demands of a large Asian group in the dining room.
+The restaurant was staffed by only two weary servers, scrambling to meet the demands of a large Asian tour group in the dining room.
 Later, we heard that many of these eateries are now owned by foreign interests and, in the opinion of the locals, skimp on both service and food quality.
 In hindsight, we might have been better off with a snack and waiting until the next stop to dine, except that put us in the middle of the hours when actual restaurants are closed.
 If you’d like to book a hotel on Mont St. Michel, check out the hotel options on Trip Advisor.

-A short drive onward brought us to St. Malo, a walled city I was eager to visit after reading the award-winning novel “All the Light we Cannot See.”
+A short drive onward brought us to St. Malo, a walled city I was eager to visit after reading the award-winning novel “All the Light We Cannot See.”
 Beaches and walkaway food stands were busy with French families enjoying their spring break.
 Hard to imagine that the beautiful church had been reduced to rubble before the town was liberated from the Nazis.
 Here are some options for staying in St. Malo.

 Returning to the D-Day sites, we visited Omaha Beach and the nearby American Cemetery.
 The real estate has been donated to a US Commission that manages the war museums with thoughtful and interpretive films and displays, and admission is free.
 A short drive away, the remains of the artificial port at Arromanches convey just how massive the invasion effort was.